rohanricky/Python-Scripts/Readme.md

-This is my first Git Repo.
+These are some of my python projects.

-The script is fetches the rating from a site chess.com, since I did not use any automation tool(selenium) it requires you to be logged in while running it.
+1. The script ChessRating.py fetches the rating from chess.com(the user should be logged in to run the script).
+2. The script w.py fetches the rating from chess.com but this time using selenium to perform automated task.